oxidecomputer/humility/README.md

 ### `humility openocd`

-This command launches OpenOCD based on the config file in a build archive
+This command launches OpenOCD based on the config file in a build archive, which then allows one to connect with either GDB or directly via telnet.
+If the intention is to only run GDB, note that `humility gdb --run-openocd` will both run OpenOCD and run a foreground GDB that is connected to it.